koszullab/metaTOR/README.md

 metator {network|partition|validation|pipeline} [parameters]
 ```

-A metaTOR command takes the form `metator action --param1 arg1 --param2
+A metator command takes the form `metator action --param1 arg1 --param2
 arg2 #etc.`

-There are three actions/steps in the metaTOR pipeline, which must be run in the
+There are three actions/steps in the metator pipeline, which must be run in the
 following order:

 * `network` : Generate metaHiC contigs network from fastq reads or bam files and normalize it.